BgeeDB/bgee-unil/src/markdown/support/Download-files/scRNASeqFLProcExprValues.md

 The Rank column provides the rank of a `Gene ID` (column 4) in a condition for a species.
 It is used to compute expression ranks and expression scores.

 ##### <a name="detection-flag-column-17"></a>Detection flag (column 17)
 The Detection flag column provides an informative classification of a `Gene ID` (column 4).
-The flag can be present which means that the gene is actively expressed or empty classification (NULL).
+The flag can be present, which means that the gene is actively expressed or empty classification (NULL).
-Note that in single cell RNA-Seq full-length data we don't call absent genes.
+Note that in single cell RNA-Seq full-length data, we don't call absent genes.
 The genes are classified as present based on `pValue` (column 18) cutoff.

 ##### <a name="pvalue-column-18"></a>pValue (column 18)